By The Editors

-Here’s some of what SHARK REEF editors have been reading in recent weeks.
+Here’s what SHARK REEF editors have been reading lately.

 Poetry Co-Editor Richard Widerkehr

 This winter and spring, I’ve been reading Elizabeth’s Strout’s novels and books of short stories with recurring characters that are very real; her Maine is real.
 Three of her books revolve around a character named Lucy.
 Two focus on Olive Kittredge.
 Also, I came across a novel in verse by a young-adult writer, Karen Hesse, Out of the Dust, about a girl growing up in the Dust Bowl in the 1930.
 I read and reread that one.
 Recently I enjoyed a short story by Sherwood Anderson, “Sophistication,” and Lionel Trilling’s “Of This Time, Of that Place.”

 This spring I have been enjoying the poetry of Ada Limon, Poet Laureate of the United States, from her book The Hurting Kind, published in 2022 by Milkweed Editions.
 Limon explains the book’s title as meaning “sensitive not only to the world’s pain and joys, but to the meanings that bend in the scrim between the natural world and the human world.”
 She knows the power of a good story as she writes of kindness and compassion and shows the everyday events that carry them.
 She talks of pain and overcoming it, and the changeability of life, using juxtaposing images of nature and human nature.
 Her poems, though in plain language, are not always readily accessible and I have learned to read them patiently, seeing the layered themes and letting Limon’s sentiments and my own fill the spaces.

 Editor Emerita Lorna Reese